ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 )
 ```

-Since we're within Mage, the location needs to be in Mage.
 One of the cool features of Mage is that you can access its internal terminal, and see what files are available and what are the respective paths:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-16.png" alt="linearly separable data">